First Assistant U.S. Attorney

-The Criminal Division, under the leadership of Assistant U.S. Attorney Tracy L. Perzel, serves as the prosecutorial arm of the U.S. Department of Justice in the District of Minnesota.
-The 40 Assistant U.S. Attorneys in the Criminal Division prosecute violations of federal criminal law.
+The Criminal Division serves as the prosecutorial arm of the U.S. Department of Justice in the District of Minnesota.
+The Assistant U.S. Attorneys in the Criminal Division prosecute violations of federal criminal law.
 To accomplish that task, the lawyers, along with paralegals, legal assistants and others, work closely with grand juries as well as local, state, and federal investigative agencies.

 The Civil Division also represents the interests of the United States in bankruptcy proceedings, mortgage foreclosures, land condemnations, and commitment actions against mentally ill and dangerous federal inmates.
 In addition, the Division includes the Asset Forfeiture Unit, which works to forfeit property used in the commission of a crime or held by defendants as proceeds of criminal activity.
 The Civil Division is also home to the Financial Litigation Unit, which seeks collection of criminal fines and restitution, civil penalties, and defaulted government loans, including federally insured student loans.

-The Appellate Division, overseen by Assistant U.S. Attorney James E. Lackner, monitors the work done by the U.S. Attorney's Office in the Eighth Circuit Court of Appeals.
-Almost all guilty verdicts and many sentences from both trials and plea agreements are appealed to the Circuit Court.
+The Appellate Division monitors the work done by the U.S. Attorney's Office in the Eighth Circuit Court of Appeals in both criminal and civil appeals.
+Many guilty verdicts and sentences from both trials and plea agreements are appealed to the Circuit Court.
 Because comparatively few cases are heard by the U.S. Supreme Court, the Office's work in the Eighth Circuit is very important, as the Eighth Circuit decides the law for this district and districts in six other states as well.